kmlawson/east-asia-and-the-world-mo3936/assignments.md

 http://www.st-andrews.ac.uk/history/infoug/stylesheet.html

 This document, sections 1-4, contains extremely valuable information on how to compose your essay, including how to format your footnotes and bibliography.
 In particular, please follow the instructions for footnotes carefully.

+### How your Long Essay is Evaluated

+Here are some of the features of a superb long essay that I look for as I mark your work:

+- The essay gives a clear presentation of its argument in the introduction of the essay
+- The essay is written well and has a clear structure.
+- The essay is within the word limit and of a sufficient length for its proposed scope.
+- The argument is well signposted, with different sub-arguments of the essay clearly introduced with clear topical sentences.
+- The essay shows that extensive reading and research was done in order to write this essay.
+- A well-formatted bibliography is provided showing that research was carried out using sources of an appropriate kind and number.
+- Evidence is well cited in the footnotes and the footnotes are generally formatted well.
+- This essay employs evidence based on its sources in an effective manner.
+- The essay works with primary sources which make a substantive contribution to its main argument.
+- The essay engages with the relevant historiography on this topic directly and effectively
+- The essay has a good balance of empirical examples and evidence on the one hand, and strong analysis contributing to the argument on the other
+- The argument of the essay is not trivial, overly general, or merely represents the wide consensus on a given topic

 ### Online Submission